 This "diagnosis" is not untypical but very common and woefully ignorant.
 (The foreskin normally adheres to the glans for the first several years of life.
 See Care of the Intact Penis.)

 This one is currently being mobilised using HIV/AIDS, but it's previously been used with penile cancer, and doubtless others.
 It's seldom put as crudely as that.
 The second part is usually left unspoken.
 The implication is that circumcision is risk-free and loss-free, and that the prevention is 100%.
-If those were all true, and bodily integrity was of no value in and of itself, there might be a case.
-But none of those is ever true, and risks and losses always need to be balanced against (potenial, future) benefits.
+If those were all true, and bodily integrity was of no value in and of itself, and the foreskin of no possible value, sexual, protective or aesthetic (to its owner, not to you), there might be a case.
+But none of those is ever true, and possible risks and certain losses always need to be balanced against (potenial, future) benefits.